ryansheehy0/Cheat_Sheets/nodejs.md

 ### Jest
 Tests are used to test your code usually before sending them towards production.
 Install jest as a dev package.

-Tests are usually done in small units so that if one test fails then you know where some code is broken.
+Tests are usually done in small units(Unit Testing) so that if one test fails then you know where some code is broken.

 In your package.json add
 ```javascript